netlify-templates/victor-hugo/site/content/publications/weight-watchers.md

 ---
-title: Weight Watchers
+articlename2: Weight Watchers
-articlename: >-
+title: >-
   Article | OPEN | Published: 25 May 2018  Financial incentive strategies for
   maintenance of weight loss: results from an internet-based randomized controlled trial